 Up to 2 adults and 2 children and 1 baby welcome.

-Luxury welcome hamper including complimentary toiletries by The White Company and bespoke property and area guide.
+Luxury welcome hamper including complimentary toiletries by The White Company and comprehensive electronic guide book.

 One baby welcome.
 Cot, highchair and stair gate available upon request.